Basic Allowance for Housing (BAH)

-A member assigned to permanent duty within the 50 United States, who is not furnished government housing, is eligible for a Basic Allowance for Housing (BAH), based on the member's rank, dependency status, and permanent duty station ZIP Code.
-A member stationed overseas (except in Hawaii and Alaska), including U.S. territories and possessions, who is not furnished government housing, is eligible for an Overseas Housing Allowance (OHA) based on the member's dependency status.
-If a member with dependents (except for a member paying child support) is serving an UNACCOMPANIED overseas tour, the member is eligible for BAH at the "with-dependent" rate, based on the dependent's U.S. residence ZIP Code, plus FSH at the OCONUS PDS, if the member is not provided government housing overseas.
+A member assigned to permanent duty within the 50 United States, who is not furnished Gov't housing, is eligible for BAH, based on the member's rank, dependency status, and permanent duty station zip code.
+A member stationed overseas (except in Hawaii and Alaska), including U.S. territories and possessions, who is not furnished Gov't housing, is eligible for an Overseas Housing Allowance (OHA) based on the member's dependency status.
+If a member with dependents (except for a member paying child support) is serving an unaccompanied overseas tour, the member is eligible for BAH at the with-dependent rate, based on the dependent's U.S. residence zip code, plus FSH at the OCONUS PDS, if the member is not provided Gov't housing overseas.

-2. Where can I look up my rates and learn more about Basic Allowance for Housing?
+2. Where can I look up my rates?

-3. I looked up the current year BAH amount for my grade and ZIP Code and it's less than I was getting last year.
+9. I looked up the current year BAH amount for my grade and zip code and it's less than I was getting last year.
 Am I going to lose money?

 First, and most common, a decrease occurs when you PCS to a location at which the housing cost is less than at your current duty station.
 At the new duty station you get a lower housing allowance, but you should be no worse off, because the allowance is driven by the housing costs there.

 Second, if you are demoted, your housing allowance reverts to the then-current published table of allowances for your lower grade.
 Promotions do not lower your housing allowance.

 Third, if your dependency status changes (from with-dependent to without-dependent, or vice versa), your housing allowance is determined by your new dependency status and the then-current published table of allowances for your grade.

 11. If, in a given year, I lose rate protection, am I protected from further decreases in the following year(s)?